Life insurance questions

 Only in rare circumstances will insurers deny a pay out.

-Statistics from ABI (The Association of British Insurers) shows that in 2022, 98% of all protection claims were paid out, totalling £6.85 billion3].
+Statistics from the ABI (The Association of British Insurers) show that in 2023, 96.7% of life insurance claims were paid out, with 97.4% of all protection claims being paid out in the same year [2].

 If you want peace of mind about some of the UK’s leading providers and their pay out rates, you can read our full life insurance pay out rates guide.